kaushikb258/BTranspose/README.md

 We consider different architectures for the backbone: C3A1(4), C3A1(8), C2A2(4), C2A1(4), etc. See the BTranspose paper for more details.

-The C3A1 architecture is shown here.
+The C3A1 architecture is shown here with 3 CNN layer groups and 1 bottleneck layer group.

 <img src="figs/BTranspose_architecture.png">